Martin O'Neill

 Martin Hugh Michael O'Neill, OBE (born 1 March 1952) is a Northern Irish professional football manager and former player who played as a midfielder.
+He is currently interim manager of Scottish Premiership side Celtic.

 After a brief early career in the Irish League, O'Neill moved to England where he spent most of his playing career with Nottingham Forest.
 He won the First Division title in 1977–78 and the European Cup twice, in 1979 and 1980.
 He was capped 64 times for the Northern Ireland national football team, also captaining the side at the 1982 World Cup.

-O'Neill has managed Grantham Town, Wycombe Wanderers, Norwich City, Leicester City, Celtic, Aston Villa and Sunderland.
+At club level, O'Neill has managed Grantham Town, Wycombe Wanderers, Norwich City, Leicester City, Celtic, Aston Villa and Sunderland.
 He guided Leicester City to the Football League Cup final three times, winning twice.
-As Celtic manager between 2000 and 2005, he led that club to seven trophies including three Scottish Premier League titles and the 2003 UEFA Cup Final.
+As Celtic manager between 2000 and 2005, he led the club to seven trophies including three Scottish Premier League titles, and reached the 2003 UEFA Cup Final.
 After joining Aston Villa he achieved three consecutive sixth-place finishes in the English Premier League and guided them to the 2010 Football League Cup Final.

-He became Republic of Ireland manager in 2013 and led them to qualification for the 2016 UEFA European Championship for the third time in the nation's history, beating the reigning world champions, Germany in the process.
-He left the role with assistant Roy Keane by "mutual agreement" in November 2018.
-He was appointed as Nottingham Forest manager in January 2019 but left six months later.
+He became Republic of Ireland manager in 2013 and led them to qualification for the 2016 UEFA European Championship.
+He left the role by mutual agreement in November 2018.
+He was appointed as Nottingham Forest manager in January 2019 but was sacked in June of the same year.
+In October 2025, he returned to Celtic as interim manager following Brendan Rodgers' resignation.

 Early life and Gaelic football career

 O'Neill was born in Kilrea, County Londonderry, Northern Ireland, in 1952.
 He was the sixth child of nine siblings, and has four brothers and four sisters.
 O'Neill's father was a founding member of local GAA club Pádraig Pearse's Kilrea.
-His brothers Gerry and Leo played for the club as well as being on the Derry senior team which won the 1958 Ulster Championship and reached that year's All-Ireland Championship final.
+His brothers Gerry and Leo played for the club as well as being on the Derry senior team which won the 1958 Ulster Championship and reached that year's final of the All-Ireland SFC.
 He played for both Kilrea and Derry at underage level as well.
-He also played Gaelic football while boarding at St. Columb's College, Derry, and later at St. Malachy's College, Belfast.
+He also played Gaelic football while boarding at St Columb's College, Derry, and later at St Malachy's College, Belfast.

-While at St. Malachy's, he first came to public attention as a football player with local side Rosario and then eventually with Distillery.
+While at St Malachy's, he first came to public attention as a football player with local side Rosario and then eventually with Distillery.
 This breached the Gaelic Athletic Association prohibition on Gaelic footballers playing "foreign sports".
-When St. Malachy's reached the 1970 MacRory Cup final, the Antrim GAA County Board refused to allow the game to go ahead at Belfast's Casement Park.
+When St Malachy's reached the 1970 MacRory Cup final, the Antrim GAA County Board refused to allow the game to go ahead at Belfast's Casement Park.
 The colleges involved switched the venue to County Tyrone to enable him to play.
-St. Malachy's won the game.
+St Malachy's won the game.